Taking Feedback into Action

 Putting Feedback Into Action

 When you look at the customer-service revolution, putting the changes into perspective lets you see how far we have come in the past 20 years.
 Just 20 years ago, we were still using the trusty old comment or suggestion box.
-There was a time where the only way to give a business a piece of your mind was to leave a note in a box and hope someday it might get read.
+At one time, the only way to give a business a piece of your mind was to leave a note in a box and hope someone would read it eventually.
 You might remember seeing these when you were a kid, tucked away in a corner, alone and forgotten.
-It is hard to imagine a worse way to show your customers you are listening.
+It is hard to imagine a worse way to show your customers you are listening—or to put feedback into action.

 Do Something With Your Data

 Of course, with the advent of the internet, data became a hot commodity.
 And customer data?
 Well, it doesn’t get much better than that.
 Companies began to recognize the value that better understanding their customers and what they have to say could improve customer satisfaction and drive sales.
 Now we have NPS (Net Promoter Score), CES (Customer Effort Score), and CSAT (Customer Satisfaction).
 However, just like an old comment box, a data pool full of unread comments is pretty useless.
-Until we do something with the information we get from our customers, there is little to be gained.
+We gain little until we act on the information we get from our customers.

 On its face, taking action on responses seems pretty simple.
 Receive feedback, act on it, and share it throughout the organization.
 More often, companies collect feedback, compile it, and share the aggregated data.
 At this point, it is very difficult to respond to each customer because they are now just a data point that is often a month old.